On topological descriptors for graph products: Experiments

 \section{Experiments}

 To evaluate the empirical power of topological descriptors for graph products, we run three sets of experiments.
-The first investigates their effectiveness on the BREC datasets \cite{wang2024empirical} --- a popular benchmark for assessing the expressive power of graph models.
-The second examines the runtime performance of the algorithms described in Theorems~\ref{thm::vertex_PH_prod} and~\ref{thm::betti_number_prod}, also using the BREC datasets.
+The first investigates their effectiveness on BREC datasets \cite{wang2024empirical} and minimal Cayley graphs \citep{Coolsaet2023} with varying number of nodes, which are popular benchmarks for assessing the expressive power of graph models.
+The second examines the runtime performance of the algorithms described in Theorems~\ref{thm::vertex_PH_prod} and~\ref{thm::betti_number_prod}, using the BREC datasets.
 Finally, the third demonstrates how these descriptors can be integrated with GNNs for graph classification tasks.
-Our code is publicly available at \url{https://github.com/Aalto-QuML/tda_graph_product}. \looseness=-1

 \textbf{Expressivity.} For two input graphs $G$ and $H$, we use graph products to decide isomorphism as follows. \looseness=-1 \begin{enumerate}[noitemsep,topsep=0pt,left=8pt] \item Compute the persistence diagrams for $G \Box G$ and $G \Box H$.
 If the diagrams differ, we conclude that $G$ and $H$ are \emph{not isomorphic}.
 Otherwise, proceed to Step~2. \item Compute the persistence diagrams for $G \Box G$ and $H \Box H$.
 If these diagrams differ, we again conclude that $G$ and $H$ are \emph{not isomorphic}.
 If they are identical, the test is deemed inconclusive --- i.e., $G$ and $H$ are considered isomorphic by this test. \end{enumerate}